Services for all

 Sustainability at the UW/H

-• Enabling, supporting and initiating change,
+- enabling, supporting and initiating change,

-• jointly implementing and reminding measures, and
+- jointly implementing and reminding people of measures, and

-• advising and networking on sustainability issues.
+- advising and networking on sustainability issues.

 Decentralized sustainability strategy and approach